apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jennifer Lopez and Ben Affleck Reveal Real Reason Behind 2003 Breakup**
+**Warren Buffett Just Sent a $39 Billion Silent Warning to Wall Street**

-You can read more about it [here](https://www.eonline.com/news/1395960/jennifer-lopez-and-ben-affleck-reveal-real-reason-behind-2003-breakup).
+You can read more about it [here](https://www.fool.com/investing/2024/02/27/warren-buffett-39-billion-silent-warning-wall-st/).

 ## Requirements
 - Python 3.8